sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 The default implementation of a Repository consists of an implementation class and [Access Objects](http://books.google.de/books?id=w5xFzY3sJLsC&lpg=PP1&pg=PA188#v=onepage&q&f=false).
 The intention is a separation of concerns between the domain and the data layer.
 Repository is close to the business domain and Access Objects are close to the data layer.
 The JPA/Hibernate specific code is located in the Access Object, and not in the Repository.

 Within a Sculptor application every Repository needs a unique name.
-This is due to Sculptor internal model which does not support name spaces.
+This is due to Sculptors internal model which does not support name spaces.
 {: .alert}

 __Guidelines:__